Frank-Mayer/ProxyCmd/README.md

 # ProxyCmd

-Run commands on the proxy
+Run commands on the proxy (e.g. Bungeecord)

 ### Send player to server